harmlessprince/laravel-superban/README.md

 <p>
 To use the SuperBan middleware in your routes, you can apply it like any other middleware.
 For example, in your routes file or controller:

-You can customize the SuperBan behavior by providing additional parameters:
+You can customize the SuperBan behaviour by providing additional parameters:
 </p>

 <ul>